CARTAvis/carta-archived/README.md

     1. setup LD_LIBRARY_PATH on Mac/Linux

     ```
+    ## 1-1 for casa libs
-    ## ok way, use this
+    ## on Linux, use this
     export LD_LIBRARY_PATH=$CARTAWORKHOME/CARTAvis-externals/ThirdParty/casa/trunk/linux/lib:${LD_LIBRARY_PATH}
+    ## on Mac, use this
+    export LD_LIBRARY_PATH=$CARTAWORKHOME/CARTAvis-externals/ThirdParty/casa/trunk/darwin/lib:${LD_LIBRARY_PATH}
     ## or this path, should work but not test.
 It is the symbolic link of the above path,
     ## export LD_LIBRARY_PATH=$CARTAWORKHOME/CARTAvis-externals/ThirdParty/casacore/lib:${LD_LIBRARY_PATH}

-    ## no need to setup the path wcslib, we already use QMAKE_RPATHDIR
+    ## 1-2 for wcslib, only Mac. no need to setup the path wcslib on Linux, we already use QMAKE_RPATHDIR which seems not work on Mac.
     ## export LD_LIBRARY_PATH=$CARTAWORKHOME/CARTAvis-externals/ThirdParty/wcslib/lib:${LD_LIBRARY_PATH}

+    ## 1-3 for /usr/local/lib/libgsl.dylib which is needed by Fitter1D plugin
+    export LD_LIBRARY_PATH=/usr/local/lib:${LD_LIBRARY_PATH}
     ```

-    2. On Mac, you can use Qt Creator build **without setting 1st thing (LD_LIBRARY_PATH)**.
+    2. On Mac, you can use Qt Creator build **without setting 1-1, 1-3 thing by (LD_LIBRARY_PATH)**.
 In Qt Creator, there is a default enabled setting which will automatically add build library search path to DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH (Mac, work), add build library search path to LD_LIBRARY_PATH (Linux, not work, don't know why).

     3. On Mac, you need to setup below thing (will improve later), you can copy them as `Custom Process Setup` in Qt Creator's or a shell script
     ```